 Seeing as fiat currency deposits are possible at this trading platform, CoinMetro qualifies as an “entry-level exchange”, making it possible for new cryptocurrency investors to take their first steps into the cryptocurrency world here.

-Other things to consider when determining the security of this exchange is that the exchange has a captcha protection on access, 2FA on the most important operations and email verifications.
+A few things to consider when determining the security of an exchange is whether it has captcha protection on access, 2FA on the most important operations and email verifications.
+CoinMetro has all of these things.
 The 2FA is also TOTP-based which is arguably more secure than SMS-based 2FAs.